FASP-QAT/qat-documentation/README.md

 #### Branch Strategy

-This repository uses a release-based workflow:
+This repository uses a simple workflow:
-- `main`: Main development branch
-- `release`: Production branch, triggers deployments
+- `main`: Main development branch, triggers deployments
 - Feature branches: For development of new content

 #### Development Process